 SECTION 1.10.1.
-Retirement requires at least (120 days) notification and budget adjustments for accumulated and unused sick leave must be approved by the Governing Board.
+Retirement requires at least (90 days) notification and budget adjustments for accumulated and unused sick leave must be approved by the Governing Board.

 SECTION 1.10.2.
-This payment will be made one month after the employee received his/her final check or in the next payroll cycle following board resolution for budget adjustment, whichever comes sooner.
+This payment will be made one month after the employee received their final check or in the next payroll cycle following board resolution for budget adjustment, whichever comes sooner.
 SECTION 2.
 Personal Leave

 SECTION 2.1.
-Per fiscal year, an employee may use up to a maximum of (three) days of any accumulated sick leave for personal or professional reasons if prior approval of their absence is given by the (School Leader or other title).
+Per fiscal year, an employee may use up to a maximum of (three) days of any accumulated sick leave for personal or professional reasons if prior approval of their absence is given by the Executive Director.

 SECTION 2.2.
 No grant of approval for an absence permitted under this policy section shall be conditioned upon disclosure of the specific purpose for which such absence is sought, nor shall any such grant of approval be withheld or denied because of the failure or refusal of the employee to disclose the specific purpose for which an absence is sought, provided that the employee may be requested to state whether the absence is sought under the category of "personal" or "professional" absence.